vettaioa/FluLoS-Code/data/readme.md

 ├── mock-airspace/        Data for the fake airspace needed for evaluation ├── rml/                  Input data for RML
-├── speech-to-text/       Output data of Speech-To-Text ├── stt-nbest/            Output of Speech to Text with the n-Best transcriptions
+├── speech-to-text/       Output data of Speech-To-Text
 ```